schrockn/graphscale/docs/grapple.rst

 1. GraphQL: Graphscale developers do not need to write GraphQL definitions in Python.
 They are automatically generated.

-2. Pent Scaffolding:
+2. Pent Scaffolding: TODO

-3. Kvetch:
+3. Kvetch: TODO

 Code generation is not the endstate of a Graphscale-powered system, but only the beginning.
 Indeed as a system develops and more custom logic is needed in the application tier, the code generation should go away and should be replaced by manually implemented code.
 Code generation will only describe the most simple and trivial interactions.
 Anything beyond that should be implemented in code.